epccs/Gravimetric/readme.md

 ## Example

+Is this comparable to a PLC?
+Probably not, in general, it should be impossible to cause a PLC to crash its software, but that does not stop it from causing severe damage.
+Executing binary files is a whole different game; the program can both crash and do severe damage.
+The upshot is the application is only limited by what the microcontroller can do (the training wheels are off, so use this at your own risk).

 This board has a serial bus that allows multiple boards to be connected to a Single Board Computer (SBC).
-The 40 pin header is for a Raspberry Pi but may other SBC's also work (I do not test them, however).
+The 40 pin header is for a Raspberry Pi but other SBC's also work (I do not test them).
 I use a Pi Zero (and Zero W which has WiFi).
-The RJ45 connectors are for the multi-drop serial bus and allow the SBC to access the other boards.
+The RJ45 connectors are for the multi-drop serial bus (not ethernet) and allow the SBC to access the other boards.

 ![MultiDrop](./Hardware/Documents/MultiDrop.png "Gravimetric MultiDrop")